15 Crawlability Problems & How to Fix Them

 In the example above, the homepage links to category pages, which then link to individual pages on your site.

-And this provides a clear path for crawlers to find all your important pages.
+This provides a clear path for crawlers to find all your important pages.

 Pages without internal links can create crawlability problems.

-Find orphan pages using Semrush’s Site Audit tool.
+Use Semrush's Site Audit tool.

-Then, go to the “Issues” tab and search for “orphan.”
+Configure the tool to run an audit.
+Then, go to the "Issues" tab and search for "orphan."

 “Issues” tab with “orphan” search